moai/moai-dev/README.md

 Thanks for checking out the Moai source code.
 Here's the scoop.

+## Introduction

+Moai SDK is an open source game framework for quickly developing great mobile games.

+You can work in Lua or C++, and Moai SDK runs on multiple platforms including iOS, Android, Chrome, Windows, Mac and Linux.

 ## Download
 Please clones the source in the following way.